 An application for learning within an experiential context where students can develop skills and test theories.
-In consultation with the instructor, students develop an appropriate practicum placement.
-Each practicum placement is negotiated anew and each is considered a complex learning environment requiring intensive engagement and interaction.
-All students commit approximately 100 hours to their practicum placement over two terms.
-Note: Students who have received credit for GAED 6290 may not take this course for credit.
+In consultation with the instructor, students develop and implement an appropriate practicum placement.
+Each practicum involves a complex learning environment requiring intensive engagement and interaction.
+Students commit approximately 150 hours to their practicum.